 If You Need To Withdraw Your Child

-If your child already attends an Alabama public school then you must official withdraw them in order to homeschool.
-To official withdraw your child you can contact your child’s school and ask if they have a form for you to fill out, or you can use this withdrawal letter.
-You will also need to send in an attendance report to your local school authority to notify them that you will be homeschooling (see above).
+If your child already attends an Alabama public school then you must officially withdraw them in order to homeschool.
+First send in an attendance report to your local school authority to notify them that you will be homeschooling (see above).
+Then, contact your child’s school and ask if they have a specific withdrawal form for you to fill out, or you can use this withdrawal letter.

 Qualifications To Homeschool

 The Alabama Homeschool Law does not require you to meet specific qualifications in order to homeschool.

 The Alabama Homeschool Law does not require you to teach a specific list of educational subjects.

 Hours of Instruction